Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Disturbance-adaptive Model Predictive Control

 \section{Disturbance-adaptive Model Predictive Control}

-This section introduces the DAD-MPC framework to \textbf{heuristically} satisfy the average violation bounds~\eqref{eqn:cons_vio_asy} and~\eqref{eqn:cons_vio_rob} (Section~\ref{sect:desgin} then provides a formal method to \textbf{guarantee} these bounds).
-As illustrated in Figure~\ref{fig:dad_concept}, the core idea is to adapt the disturbance model based on the current violation condition.
+This section introduces the DAD-MPC framework to satisfy the average violation bounds~\eqref{eqn:cons_vio_asy} and~\eqref{eqn:cons_vio_rob}. \change{Section~\ref{sect:how_dad_work} describes the online operation of DAD-MPC (Algorithm~\ref{alg:dad_mpc}).
+As illustrated in Fig.~\ref{fig:dad_concept}, the framework expands the estimated disturbance set when a violation occurs and shrinks it otherwise.}

-Section~\ref{sect:how_dad_work} presents the DAD-MPC procedure in Algorithm~\ref{alg:dad_mpc} and outlines a heuristic property that establishes a violation feedback loop, enabling flexible policy design.
-As an example, Section~\ref{sect:DAD-MPC} presents a concrete formulation of the DAD-MPC control policy using disturbance-affine MPC~\cite{goulart2006optimization} and conformal prediction~\cite{cp_vovk2005}.
-Section~\ref{sect:III_equivalent} then presents two equivalent statements of the violation bounds under DAD-MPC.
-Based on these, we employ a robust invariance method to guarantee these conditions, detailed later in Section~\ref{sect:desgin}.